Lamartio/Gyro/README.md

 ## Creating actions

 One of the interactions we want to build is that of opening the door when it's closed and closing the door when it's open.
 In conventional Kotlin that means we have to create a copy of the door with a different `isOpen` state and a copy of the house of the new door.
-This code isn't the cleanest and Gyro fixes that by introducing a `Segment<House>`.
+This code isn't the cleanest and Gyro fixes that by introducing a `Mutable<House>`.
 ```kotlin
 // Kotlin is creating nested copies, which is a great system, but the readability is not that great.
 fun openDoor(house: House): House {